 Reporting

-[The results of the A-LCA based on this Resolution shall be completely and accurately reported without bias to the intended audience and in accordance with paragraph 6 “Reporting” of ISO 14040: 2006.
-The results, data, methods, assumptions and limitations described in the background report shall be transparent and presented in sufficient detail to allow the reader to comprehend the complexities and trade-offs inherent in the LCA.
+The results of the A-LCA based on this Resolution shall be reported without bias to the intended audience and in accordance with paragraph 6 “Reporting” of ISO 14040: 2006.
+The results, data, methods, assumptions and limitations described in the background report shall be presented in sufficient detail to allow the reviewers/verifiers to comprehend the determination process and its CFP value.
 For all levels of the level concept, this background report is the basis for critical review / verification.
-Additionally, the following information shall be described within the background report and in a summary report whenever the results of the A-LCA are available to the public.
+Additionally, the following information shall be described within the background report as a summary report whenever the results of the A-LCA are available to the public.

-Table 23 Required information in the report when LCA results are available in the public
+Table 23 Required information in the summary report